yucheols/ENMs_In_R/tutorials/tutorial_2.md

 ```

-stack into one object == use "c()" for the terra equivalent of the "raster::stack()"
+We will then stack these layers into a single object.
+In the raster package you can achieve this with the "stack()" function, which will create an object of the class "RasterSatck".
+If you are using the terra package, use "c()" instead of "stack()"
 ```r
 envs <- raster::stack(clim, topo, land)
 ```

-It is always a good idea to print out your object on the console and actually plotting it out.By doing so you can check if all the necessary information for modeling is there (e.g. CRS)
+It is always a good idea to print out your object on the console and actually plotting it out.
+By doing so you can check if all the necessary information for modeling is there (e.g. CRS).
 ```r
 print(envs)
 plot(envs[[1]])
 ```

 Let's have a look at the console output for the RasterStack object "envs".
 We can see that it's a single object containing 22 raster layers.
 We can also see that its designated Coordinate Reference System (CRS) is WGS84 ("+datum=WGS84"), that each raster pixel has a spatial resolution of 0.008333333 dd (decimal degrees), and that it's got a spatial extent.
 These information are critical for spatial modeling.
+We also get the minimium and maximum cell values for each raster layer.
 ```r
 > print(envs)
 class      : RasterStack